 Let us “take a moment” to consider that either type of society might bring upon itself a life-changing moment of great consequence by the manner in which it regards the “management” of individual experiences or moments.
 The rigid society that allows little room for individuality and self-reflection runs the risk of being caught by inability to develop self-reflection, by its inflexibility.
 Yet, it appears that the other extreme, a society in which people spend more and more time in their own moments, also courts dangers.
-We see this to some extent in the three main global dangers that threaten American society: global warming, global terror, and global energy depletion.
+We see this to some extent in the three main global dangers that threaten American society: global warming, global terror, and global resource depletion.
 All of these concerns require a degree of social solidarity that is eroded by a society in which being “in the moment” is practically regarded as an inalienable right.
-It is rather amazing that American has been conducting a war in Iraq for five years with no discernable sacrifice on the part of its citizens.
+It is rather astonishing that America has been conducting a war in Iraq for five years with no discernable sacrifice on the part of its citizens.
 No moments appear to be surrendered over energy resources as the rising costs of fossil fuels seems to have produced no reduction in demand or usage.
 Global warming, easily the most serious and potentially catastrophic threat (and related in part to energy resources) has had no corresponding and commensurate reduction in individual “moments” to change behavior and reduce greenhouse gas emissions.

-We should also be cognizant of the fact that Nature also “has its moments,” and in the case of global warming, although we may blithely go along have out own moments, some of them contributing the rise in temperature, there will assuredly come perhaps the most significantmoment in earth history—the moment, scientists tell us that may be sooner upon us than we think, the moment earth temperature reaches an irreversible and self-reinforcing tipping point.
+We should also be cognizant of the fact that Nature also “has its moments,” and in the case of global warming, although we may blithely go along have our own moments, some of them contributing to the rise in temperature, there will assuredly come perhaps the most significant moment in earth history—the moment, scientists tell us that may be sooner upon us than we think, the moment earth temperature reaches an irreversible and self-reinforcing tipping point.
 At that moment, all of humankind will be in a moment together, and there will be very few, if any, people who will want to be in it thereafter.

 ©2007, James A. Clapp (UrbisMedia Ltd. Pub.
 9.10.2007)